Kvrvmi/Snake/README.md

 all credits go to him

-Reproduced for learning C++
+reproduced for learning C++
-if download mention NVitanovic
+if download and published mention NVitanovic